tazama-lf/EKS-helm/README.md

 ## Prerequisites

 - A Kubernetes cluster up and running.
+We have terraform scripts in this reposiroty to help you set up an EKS cluster.
+Go to the `eks-terraform` folder and follow steps in the README.md for the detailed steps.
 - Helm installed on your local machine or wherever you plan to run the commands from.
 - Basic understanding of Kubernetes concepts like namespaces, pods, and ingress.